Small Grants and Funding Opportunities

 Procedural Aspects Of Environmental Decision-Making

 Capacity building enables all members of a tribe or community, including the most disadvantaged and sensitive, to develop skills and competencies to meaningfully participate in decision-making.
 Community capacity building helps communities become more resilient and better able to address environmental impacts and challenges.
 Examples of these efforts include training and educational programs on governance and regulatory processes.

 - Promote The Development Of Community-Based Research That

 Protects And Enhances Public Health And The Environment

 Community-based research is a meaningful, collaborative effort between academic researchers and community members that aims to generate social action and positive environmental change through the use of multiple knowledge sources and research methods.
 Academic-community partnerships can enhance understanding of a community’s environmental issues, which could include the community’s vulnerability to the effects of climate change, and integrate research outcomes with community-based solutions.

 - Address Cumulative Impacts Through Collaboration

 Many low-income and minority communities in the state face significant environmental and health problems as a result of the cumulative impacts of pollution.
 Cumulative impact analysis, with participation from community-based organizations and local government, provides an opportunity for a more complete picture of environmental burdens and impacts by examining multiple chemicals, multiple sources, public health and environmental effects, and characteristics of the population that influence health outcomes.

-The application period for the 2013 grant cycle is now closed.
-The application deadline was December 5, 2012.
-Applications received after December 5, 2012, will not be accepted.
+The application period for the 2013 grant cycle closed on December 5, 2012.

 The Cal/EPA EJ Small Grants FY 2013/2014 application package with detailed instructions can be downloaded here: